FilosofiaCodigo/nft-collection-api/README.md

 ## Auxiliary Scripts

-* `npm shuffle`: randomizes the metadata to make the minting process exciting.
+* `npm shuffle`: randomizes the metadata to make the minting process exciting
 * `npm upload_files_gcs`: uploads for Google Cloud Storage.
-Just make sure you have your `gcs.json` keyfile on the project directory.
+Just make sure you have your `gcs.json` keyfile on the project directory
-* `npm remove_none_traits`: removes all traits marked as "none" to make the metadata rarity.tools friendly.
+* `npm remove_none_traits`: removes all traits marked as "none" to make the metadata rarity.tools friendly

 ## Checklist